Breaking your key off into a lock can be a panic-inducing moment, especially when it is your own front door.

 While we covered 11 tried-and-true methods, there are endless other ways to remove a broken key from a lock—with a bit of creativity, of course.

 If you would like to learn more about lock picking, locksmithing, and home security, be sure to check out my Academy for more free guides.
-Also, consider dropping by the Art of Lock Picking shop for all your lock picking and locksmithing tool needs!
+Also, consider dropping by the Art of Lock Picking shop for the best selection of lock picking tools!
 Just be careful, lock picking is addictive!